 9) Identify Elements That Increase Bounce Rates

 Bounce rates also matter.
-A high bounce rate means your users leave without going to another page., which could generally mean that what they saw at a page they landed on did not interest them.
-They “bounce” when they exit without taking a positive action on-site (such as signing up to your newsletter or reading the next post in your blog).
+A high bounce rate means your users leave without going to another page., which could generally mean that what they saw on a page they landed on did not interest them.
+They “bounce” when they exit without taking a positive action on-site (such as signing up for your newsletter or reading the next post in your blog).